-Under the Equality Act 2010, it is against the law for service providers, including landlords, rental agencies and housing associations to treat people with disabilities less favourably because of their disability, or because they rely on an assistance dog or guide dog.
+Under the Equality Act 2010, it is against the law for service providers, including landlords, rental agencies and housing associations to treat disabled people less favourably because of their disability, or because they rely on an assistance dog or guide dog.

-Landlords, rental agencies and other housing providers must make reasonable adjustments for people with disabilities who use assistance dogs.
+Landlords, rental agencies and other housing providers must make reasonable adjustments for disabled people who use assistance dogs.

 A landlord may be required to make changes to any policies or practices they have which may disadvantage a tenant because of their disability.
 This includes making changes to a tenancy agreement.
-For example, saying pets are not allowed in the property should be changed to allow a person with a disability to have their assistance dog.
+For example, saying pets are not allowed in the property should be changed to allow a disabled people to have their assistance dog.

 A landlord cannot increase rent or charge additional cleaning fees to assistance dog or guide dog owners, even if a contract states they charge extra for pet fees.
 An assistance dog should not be treated as a pet in this context.
 In the unlikely event of the assistance dog causing actual damage, charges could be made.